dvirtz/vscode-parquet-viewer/README.md

 ## A richer view

-After getting the textual representation, it's possible to use other extensions like [JSON Table Viewer](https://marketplace.visualstudio.com/items?itemName=lengmo.json-table-viewer) or [Edit csv](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) to get a richer view of the data (e.g. in a table).
+After getting the textual representation, it's possible to use other extensions like [JSON Table Viewer](https://marketplace.visualstudio.com/items?itemName=lengmo.json-table-viewer) (requires settings `parquet-viewer.json.asArray`) or [Edit csv](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv) to get a richer view of the data (e.g. in a table).

 ![csv-as-table](images/csv-table.gif)